JustAndrewDM/Aerilon/content/Factions/The Ivory Oath.md

 As of E487, [[Searl, Disciple of Eldis|Searl]] is the Disciple.
 He has been in this position for 12 years, being granted power by Eldis after saving the town of [[Greyross]] from [[Vollut, Scourge of the Sky]].
 His ability to organize troops and enable the power of the collective is what proved his faith in Order.

 3. High Orders
+The High orders take on the toughest of tasks for the Ivory Oath.
+Normally spending their time training until one presents itself, they are often sent on missions involving great sources of evil, problems that could completely upset the order of Teloria.
+As of E487, the final High Order had been slain.

+4. Vanguard Orders
+The Vanguard Orders take up the tasks of the area local to Greyross, though they can venture out further if needed.
+This can involve local warlords and bosses, toppling growing ranks before they have a chance to take up roots.

+5. Low Orders
+Basically the guard of Greyross, the low orders are often on duty protecting the city they call home.
+They will have opportunities to go out within the local area to deal with bandits and other such distractions on the road.

+6. Initiate Orders
+These orders are still in training and finding their footing.
+Having finally found an order to be a part of, they will train until they are capable of working as a team.

+7. Initiates
+These are the fresh faces of the order.
+Having just come to Greyross seeking to become a Champion of Eldis, these recruits will train in basics until they are able to form a bond with a group, in which they will become an initiate order.